piclas-framework/piclas/docs/documentation/userguide/features-and-models/features-particle-solver.md

 ### Species-specific time step

 This option is decoupled from the other two time step options as the time step is not applied on a per-particle basis but for each species.
-Currently, its main application is for PIC-MCC simulations (only Poisson field solver with Euler, Leapfrog and Boris-Leapfrog time discretization methods), where there are large differences in the time scales (e.g. electron movement requires a time step of several orders of magnitude smaller than for the ions).
+Currently, its main application is for PIC-MCC simulations (only Poisson field solver with Euler, Leapfrog and Boris-Leapfrog time discretization methods), where there are large differences in the time scales (e.g. electron movement requires a time step of several orders of magnitude smaller than the ions).
 The species-specific time step is actvitated per species by setting a factor

     Part-Species1-TimeStepFactor = 0.01

 that is multiplied with the provided time step.
 If no time step factor is provided, the default time step will be utilized.
 In this example, the species will be effectively simulated with a time step 100 smaller than the given time step.
+Since the number of iterations remains the same, the species will effectively progress slower in time and the defined `tend` is not applicable anymore.
+This model should not be confused with a sub-cycling method and only be used for steady-state cases.

-To accelerate the convergence to steady-state, the following flag can be used to perform collisions and reactions at the regular time step.
+To accelerate the convergence to steady-state, the following flag can be used to perform collisions and reactions at the regular time step:

     Part-VariableTimeStep-DisableForMCC = T